 As we go through this tutorial, we'll provide links to relevant Predicto sections where you can explore real life examples.

-Predicto is a fully autonomous stock forecasting AI pipeline.
+Predicto is a fully autonomous stock & crypto forecasting AI pipeline.
 You can think of it as a machine running

-24 hours per day, consuming various streams of data (in our case financial, options and news data),
+24 hours per day, mining and consuming various streams of data (in our case financial, options and news data),

 generating stock forecasts and trades (we call those generated trades Trade Picks